 Post: Airmail to Europe takes about 7 days

 Electricity : 230-240 V AC, 50Hz.
 A voltage stabilizer is obtainable from a good electrical store.

 |back to top|

 The local currency is Sri Lankan Rupees.
 Currency can be exchanged in Sri Lanka only so you would be best to bring sterling, US dollars or euros.
-Travellers cheques are received but the commission can be higher.

 The banks are open Mon - Fri 8am - 3pm and closed at the weekends and Poya Days.
 The main banks are Bank of Ceylon, HSBC, Peoples, Hatton national and Commercial.